 Stories as part of the company folklore

 Cuddly stories about companies and their histories are useful PR.
-For example, the story of was I assume was a boozy session in a pub back in 1967 when one of the UK Heinz ad agency creatives hummed up the lyric “a million housewives every day, pick up a can of beans and say, Beanz Meanz Heinz.”
+For example, there is the story of what I assume was a boozy session in a pub back in 1967 when one of the UK Heinz ad agency creatives hummed up the lyric “a million housewives every day, pick up a can of beans and say, Beanz Meanz Heinz.”
 “Beanz Meanz Heinz”(minus the un-PC housewives bit) went on for over 30 years and became a true icon of British pop culture.

 Similarly, the story of John Pemberton’s recipe for an (originally) alcoholic drink with an embarrassing connection to the naughty coca plant is a much-loved part of the Coca-Cola empire.

 The bad news, though, is that unless you are Heinz, Coca-Cola, Ford, or some other humongous corporation, the story of how your grand-mammy baked hundreds of blueberry pies in her rustic kitchen and started off your local catering business isn’t going to impress more than just your friends and family.

 Where these stories are potentially useful, though – in my view, anyway – is in strengthening and deepening relationships with stakeholders like employees and share(stock)holders, provided that they add value to the company’s ethos and commitment.
 An interesting anecdote about how the firm was founded told at the company’s AGM, or an amusing story about the company’s early beginnings told at a staff party or informal meeting, can go a long way to breaking ice and giving stakeholders a greater sense of ownership.

 If you like the idea of business storytelling (and please don’t let me put you off…) there are numerous sites all over the internet which show you how to go about it … such as this one in the USA, this one in the UK …and articles such as this one in Australia.